-As Chair of Governors I would like to welcome you to our website, and to our beautiful school.
-We are a small school but have a very big heart and truly care for the wellbeing, as well as the academic achievements, of all our children.
-In addition to our historic (though modernised!) school building we have a fantastic school field which is used extensively whenever the weather allows as well as for the annual sports day.
+As Chair of Governors, I would like to welcome you to our website, and to our beautiful school.
+We are a small school and truly care for the wellbeing, as well as the academic achievements, of all our children.
+In addition to our historic (though modernised!) school building, we have a fantastic school field which is used extensively whenever the weather allows, as well as for the annual sports day.

 Our staff are amazing, dedicated and very experienced, our children thrive under their care.
-All our governors are very committed to the school and its children, we come into school as often as we can, attend class and whole school assemblies, quizzes, productions, sports day, Leavers Assembly, help on school trips, act as Dragons for Diamond Class’s Dragon’s Den in Enterprise Week and anything else we can!
-In this way we see school as it really is, not just sets of data.
+All our governors are very committed to the school and its children.
+We come into school as often as we can, attend class and whole school assemblies, quizzes, productions, sports day, Leavers Assembly, help on school trips, act as Dragons for Oak Class’s Dragon’s Den in Enterprise Week and anything else we can!
+In this way, we see school as it really is, not just sets of data.

-I feel privileged to be a governor at Richard Durning’s and to be part of it’s more than 330 year history educating the children of this area.
-If you would like to be more involved in school life please speak to Mrs Hodgson, the Headteacher, about any governor vacancies, or consider becoming involved in our very supportive PTFA.
+I feel privileged to be a governor at Richard Durning’s and to be part of its more than 333 year history educating the children of this area.
+If you would like to be more involved in school life, please speak to Mrs Whitfield, the Headteacher, about any governor vacancies, or consider becoming involved in our very supportive PTFA.

 Judy Hales